microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_linux.md

 # Clean up environment

-Complete the following steps to clean up your environment.
+Complete the following steps to clean up your environment:

 * Remove the resource group that holds all the resources for this scenario.